 If you assign another profile to a user, any personalizations made by the user with the previous profile are preserved.

 To define user settings for a profile

-On the My Settings page, users can define basic behavior of their account, such as the Role Center, the language, and which notifications they get.
+On the My Settings page, users can define basic behaviour of their account, such as the Role Centre, the language, and which notifications they get.
 For more information, see Change Basic Settings.

 As an administrator, you can define these setting for a profile and thereby apply the settings to all users of the related role.

-- Select the line for the profile that you want to change user settings for, choose the Navigate action, and then choose the User Personalizations action.
+- Select the line for the profile that you want to change user settings for, and then choose the User Personalizations List action.

 - On the User Personalizations page, open the card for the user whose settings you want to change.

 - On the User Personalization Card page, edit the fields as necessary.